Cosmic Duets I. High-spatial resolution spectroscopy of dual and lensed AGN with MUSE-NFM: Target selection

-The GMP selection was applied to a parent sample of AGN drawn from two sources: a catalog of spectroscopically confirmed AGN and a catalog of photometric AGN candidates. \\ (i) \emph{Spectroscopic} AGN, for which redshifts and spectra are already available, including sources from the Sloan Digital Sky Survey (SDSS; \citealt{Lyke20_SDSS}) and the Dark Energy Spectroscopic Instrument (DESI; \citealt{DESI25_arxive}); for these sources, we used version 8 of the Milliquas compilation \citep{Flesch23}.\\ (ii) \emph{Photometric} AGN from recent catalogs \citep{Delchambre22, quaia, Flesch21, wise_ps1, Fu24, salvato+25_arxive}, which lack spectroscopic confirmation.
+The GMP selection was applied to a parent sample of AGN drawn from two complementary datasets: a catalog of spectroscopically confirmed AGN and a catalog of photometric AGN candidates, which are described below.

+(i) \emph{Spectroscopic AGN.} This sample includes sources with available spectra and secure redshift measurements, drawn from large spectroscopic surveys such as the Sloan Digital Sky Survey (SDSS; \citealt{Lyke20_SDSS}) and the Dark Energy Spectroscopic Instrument (DESI; \citealt{DESI25_arxive}).
+For these sources, we adopt version 8 of the Milliquas compilation \citep{Flesch23}.

+(ii) \emph{Photometric AGN.} This sample consists of AGN candidates selected from recent photometric catalogs \citep{Delchambre22, quaia, Flesch21, wise_ps1, Fu24, Salvato25}, which lack spectroscopic confirmation but significantly extend the accessible parameter space.

-From these two catalog, GMP identifies multiple peaks (either dual or lensed systems) providing both completeness and uniformity across the sky.
-The spectroscopic samples provide reliable AGN classifications and redshifts for the primary component up to $z \sim 4$, while the photometric catalogs extend the GMP selection to regions not yet covered by large spectroscopic surveys, including many more sources, even if with lower purity.
-Together, these datasets enable an efficient identification of multiple-peak AGN candidates across a broad range of magnitudes and redshifts, with nearly full sky coverage.
+The spectroscopic sample provides robust AGN classifications and accurate redshift measurements for the primary component up to $z \sim 4$.
+In contrast, the photometric catalogs extend the GMP selection to regions not yet covered by large spectroscopic surveys, increasing the sample size at the expense of lower purity.

+Together, these datasets enable an efficient identification of multiple-peak AGN candidates across a broad range of magnitudes and redshifts, approaching full-sky coverage.